cs6006/cs6006.github.io/content/blog/second.md

 They had arrived at a protocol for ordering food, just as computers have protocols for their electrical signals.

-We went back to two cards and four items, and I explained that the real challenge was not making a long list, but making a list that was still short enough that they could later _pick out_ a single item.
+We went back to two cards and four items, and I explained that the real challenge was not making a long list, but making a long list that was still short enough to later pick out a unique item.
 Indeed, they could make a list of _any_ four things and use two cards to pick out the right one.
 For instance, they could use two cards to control their teacher around the room: